scireum/sirius-kernel/README.md

 the startup process, each SIRIUS module and the application itself must place a file named **component.marker** in its resources folder so that it ends up in the top-level directory of the resulting JAR file.
 The file can be left empty.

+More documentation for the core classes can be found here: [Core Classes](src/main/java/sirius/kernel)

 ## Customizations

 Customizations are a central feature of SIRIUS as they permit to ship the same software to different customers as some